 LayTec’s new off-line metrology system X Link provides fast, automated, non-destructive

 and accurate evaluation of EVA cross-linking degree immediately after lamination.
 It can be integrated in every solar module production line and offers 100% coverage for process and quality control.
 The high precision measurements are performed through the backsheet without damaging the laminated surface.
 They take only a few seconds, do not influence the performance of the tested module and have a precision of ±1.5%.
-Learn more on and in our newsletter.
+Learn more on X Link product page and in our newsletter.

 The new EpiCurve® TT is specially designed for single-port reactors with small viewport geometries and combines curvature measurements by a blue laser with reflectance